dannng/dannng.github.io/docs/disk-imaging-factors.markdown

 You may not be equipped to store potentially sensitive information that might be present in a disk image, even temporarily.
 The risk of transferring sensitive information is not eliminated when logically copying files, but depending on your workflow, you might have more control over what gets transferred into your systems with a logical copy operation.

 ## Appendix

+In order to illustrate how various environments and utilities differ in their display of the same content, we have provided the following screenshots using the [Where in the USA is Carmen SanDiego?](https://archive.org/details/Where_in_the_USA_is_Carmen_Sandiego_Broderbund_1998) CD-ROM disk image provided from the [Internet Archive](https://archive.org/).

   * [CD-ROM disk image in FTK Imager Evidence Tree](#cd-rom-disk-image-in-ftk-imager-evidence-tree)
   * [CD-ROM disk image displayed in IsoBuster](#cd-rom-disk-image-displayed-in-isobuster)
   * [CD-ROM disk image mounted in Windows 10](#cd-rom-disk-image-mounted-in-windows-10)